clalancette/pycdlib/docs/README.md

 iso.add_fp(StringIO.StringIO(foostr), len(foostr), '/FOO.;1', joliet_path="/foo")
 ```

 As in earlier examples, create a new file on the ISO from a string.
 Because this is a Joliet ISO, we have to provide the `joliet_path` argument to [add_fp](pycdlib-api.html#PyCdlib-add_fp) as well.
 In contrast to Rock Ridge, Joliet is a completely different namespace from the original ISO9660 structure, and so the argument to be passed here must be an absolute path, not a name.
 Because of this, the Joliet file can be on a completely different part of the directory structure, or be omitted completely (in which case the file will only show up on the ISO9660 portion of the ISO).
-In practice the Joliet portion of the ISO almost always mirrors the ISO9660 portion of the ISO, so it is recommended to do that when creating new ISOs.
+In practice the Joliet portion of the ISO almost always mirrors the ISO9660 portion of the ISO, so it is recommended to do that when creating new Joliet ISOs.

 ```
 iso.add_directory('/DIR1', joliet_path="/dir1")